kb-dk/solr-and-snippets/corpus_analysis/README.md

 I have since many years been a great fan of Kenneth Ward Church's tutorial ["Unix for Poets"](https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf).
-This is just an investigattion of what can be done with a corpus of literary text with very simple tools similar to the ones described by Church in his tutorial.
+This is an investigation of what can be done with a corpus of literary text with very simple tools similar to the ones described by Church in his tutorial.